-The Idaho Lottery kicked-off their 25th Anniversary celebration this afternoon by returning the largest dividend in their history.
+The Idaho Lottery kicked-off their 25th Anniversary celebration by returning the largest dividend in their history.
 Accepting the dividend on behalf of the people of Idaho, Governor C. L. "Butch" Otter received a check worth $49 million during a ceremony at the State Capitol.
 This year's eleventh consecutive record dividend came on the strength of the seventh consecutive year of responsibly increased sales.

 Led by Chairman Mel Fisher, the Idaho Lottery Commission and Idaho Lottery Director Jeff Anderson presented Governor Otter with a check representing the 25-year dividend provided to Idaho public schools and the State's permanent public buildings for $649.5 million.